 The legal status of online poker

 The Interactive Gambling Act 2001 banned online casino and poker operators in Australia from servicing Australians.
-But due to the language, sites based overseas remained open to Aussie gamblers.
+But due to the language, poker sites based overseas remained open to Aussie gamblers.

 But in 2015, the former NSW Premier, Barry O’Farrell realised that while Australians were spending a lot of money online, it was going overseas.
 To put a cap on the outflow of money, he produced the Review of Illegal Offshore Wagering report.